crowdsecurity/crowdsec-docs/crowdsec-docs/docs/profiles/captcha_profile.md

 #duration_expr: "Sprintf('%dh', (GetDecisionsCount(Alert.GetValue()) + 1) * 4)"
 on_success: break
 ```

+The key piece of profile to point out is the `on_success` directive.
+It is set to `break` to ensure that the alert will not be evaluated by other profiles so the offender will only get a captcha decision.

 However, you may want to provide a limit to captcha challenges within a period of time to a given IP address because they may ignore your captcha challenges and still cause load on your server.